wp-plugins/responsive-cookie-banner/readme.txt

 A simple, stylish and responsive EU cookie banner plugin that will display a message asking if the viewer would like to accept cookies.
 The message and 'more info' link destination can be changed in the settings menu.
 Compatible with all devices and browsers.

+**Key Features**

+* Fully responsive
+* Clean and modern design
+* 'more info' link destination can be changed in the settings menu
+* The message can be changed in the settings menu
+* Once 'Accept' has been clicked the banner will not show again

 == Installation ==

 1. Upload the cookie-banner folder` to the `/wp-content/plugins/` directory